-In July 2021, the Corps' 2021 budget was approved by the House of Representatives at a record high proposed budget level of \$8.66 billion.
-In this bill, the Harbor Maintenance Trust Fund (the "HMTF") would receive \$2.05 billion.
-This record funding is in addition to the annual cap being lifted from the HMTF in 2020 and the 2020 Water Resource Development Act (the "WRDA").
-WRDA authorizes new projects and makes policy changes that will make natural infrastructure and beneficial use of dredged material more common and was included in the Consolidated Appropriations Act 2021 signed into law on December 27, 2020.
+The Water Resource Development Act bill (the "WRDA"), which authorizes new projects and makes policy changes that will make natural infrastructure and beneficial use of dredged material more common, was included in the Consolidated Appropriations Act 2021 signed into law on December 27, 2020.
 This continues the trend of WRDA legislation in each session of Congress since 2014.
 The legislation provides access to the \$9.3 billion in unspent HMTF tax collections, establishes a funds distribution process for HMTF funding and approves projects to proceed to construction.